ricomariani/CG-SQL-author/docs/user_guide/appendices/06_cql_in_20_minutes.md

 set r := (select r from T1 where id = 1);  --> r = 3.14

 -- The (select ...) form requires the result to have at least one row.
--- You can use IF NOTHING forms to handle other cases such as: set r := (select r from T1
+-- You can use IF NOTHING THEN forms to handle other cases such as: set r := (select r from T1
           where id = 2
-          if nothing -1);  --> r = -1
+          if nothing then -1);  --> r = -1

 -- If the SELECT statement might return a null result you can handle that as well set r := (select r from T1
           where id = 2
-          if nothing or null -1);  --> r = -1
+          if nothing or null then -1);  --> r = -1

--- With no IF NOTHING clause, lack of a row will cause the SELECT expression to throw -- an exception.
-IF NOTHING THROW merely makes this explicit. set r := (select r from T1 where id = 2 if nothing throw);  --> will throw
+-- With no IF NOTHING THEN clause, lack of a row will cause the SELECT expression to throw -- an exception.
+IF NOTHING THEN THROW merely makes this explicit. set r := (select r from T1 where id = 2 if nothing then throw);  --> will throw

 /**********************************************************
  * 6. Procedures, Results, Exceptions